What Can Cause a Power Outage for Your Business?

 Electric companies point to three primary types of outages as the most common reasons why organization experience a halt in electricity:

-• Distribution failures ― By far the most common source of outages, distribution failures are sparked by a wide variety of issues, from routine storms to wayward Mylar balloons becoming entangled in power lines to mischievous squirrels foraging for a new home inside substation equipment.
+- Distribution failures ― One of the most common causes of power outages are distribution failures that are sparked by a wide variety of issues, from routine storms to wayward Mylar balloons becoming entangled in power lines to mischievous squirrels foraging for a new home inside substation equipment.
 While the majority usually affect a relatively small service area, it is also possible for this type of failure to occasionally leave entire cities in the dark.

 The Most Common Causes of a Power Outage